yingweiwo

 Therapeutic Uses

-Montelukast is indicated for prophylaxis and chronic treatment of asthma in adults and pediatric patients 12 months of age and older. /Included in US product label/
+Montalukast is indicated for the prevention and chronic treatment of asthma in adults and children 12 months and older. /US Product Label Includes/

 Drug Warnings